Study Communications in the US

 Why Study Communications?

 Imagine the world from the perspective of a journalist, a public relations specialist, an advertiser.
-Imagine the symbols, the emotions, the words, the breaths—everything that makes up the communication you crave for each day.
+Imagine the symbols, the emotions, the words—everything that makes up the communication you crave each day.
 In the expanding and ever-changing field of communications, international students will find the highlight of media convergence, online media, and social media in the best schools for communication in the US while still holding sacred the integrity of the communications world before it was connected through the Internet.
 With a communications degree, students can engage every city, country and culture, making the big world small and the small world big and connecting the world through communication.